-- 3. If the mistake is not discovered until after a pitch is made to a next batter, the turn at bat of the incorrect batter is then legal.
+3. If the mistake is not discovered until after a pitch is made to a next batter, the turn at bat of the incorrect batter is then legal.
 All bases advanced or runs scored are counted, and the next batter shall be the one whose name follows that of the incorrect batter who has just finished a time at bat.
-No one is called out for failure to bat, and players missing their turn at bat have lost that turn and do not bat again until reached in the regular batting rotation. - NOTE: For purposes of interpretation, an intentional walk to a next batter or illegal pitcher's action, shall be considered the same as a pitch delivered to a batter. - 4.
-A baserunner who has batted out of order will not be removed from the base he is occupying to bat in his proper place.
-He misses his turn at bat with no penalty.
-The
+No one is called out for failure to bat, and players missing their turn at bat have lost that turn and do not bat again until reached in the regular batting rotation.

+NOTE: For purposes of interpretation, an intentional walk to a next batter or illegal pitcher's action, shall be considered the same as a pitch delivered to a batter.

+4. A baserunner who has batted out of order will not be removed from the base they are occupying to bat in their proper place.
+They miss their turn at bat with no penalty.
+The next legal batter will be the one who follows them in the batting order.

-- next legal batter will be the one who follows him in the batting order. - D. A batter completes a turn at bat when he has either been put out or has become a baserunner. - E. When the third out of an inning is made before the batter has completed his turn at bat, the same batter will be the first batter in the next inning and all previous called balls and strikes will be cancelled.
+- D. A batter completes a turn at bat when they have either been put out or have become a baserunner. - E. When the third out of an inning is made before the batter has completed their turn at bat, the same batter will be the first batter in the next inning and all previous called balls and strikes will be cancelled.